G. B. W. Lewis: Bijou theatre

 When the foundation stone of the Victorian Academy of Music was laid on 23 May 1876, Lewis had already signed up with the owner, Joseph Aarons, as its first lessee, and on its opening night 6 November 1876 he had Ilma de Murska as guest vocalist, John Hill and Alberto Zelman were guest conductors and Lewis read a poem written by Dr Neild for the occasion.
 From the outset he called it "a bijou [small and elegant] theatre", and the earliest advertisements were headed both "Academy of Music" and "Bijou Theatre", making a virtue of its smaller size than either the Theatre Royal or Opera House.

-Concerts and plays were staged on alternate days, the first being T. W. Robertson's comedy Home, played by Lewis's stock company, headed by Mrs Lewis.
+Concerts and plays were staged on alternate days, the first being Thomas William Robertson's comedy Home, played by Lewis's stock company, headed by Mrs Lewis.

 One of Lewis's coups was securing the veteran actor William Creswick, who played at the Academy from August 1877 to 11 December with plays such as Sheridan Knowles' Virginius and William Tell to Shakespearean dramas and the comedy The Jealous Wife to full houses.
 In preparation for his return, Lewis in July 1878 also took the lease of the Opera House, making considerable improvements.
 The Creswick season, from 7 September to 23 November, mostly Shakespeare tragedies but also favorites such as A New Way to Pay Old Debts. and Robertson's Ours.

 In January 1880 a topical burlesque, The Happy Land, was effectively banned from production by the Government, on threat of cancellation of the Bijou's licence.
 Creswick returned that year, reduced in voice, but still attracting good houses.

 The name "Academy of Music" was dropped that same year. and J. A. Wilson, owner of the Academy of Music Hotel, purchased the leasehold theatre from Aarons in 1884.

 Lewis chose not to renew the lease when it expired on 1 March 1885.

 In that year he was elected president of the Australasian Dramatic and Musical Association.

 He died at the Alfred Hospital following surgery.